Wiki · Concept · Last reviewed June 23, 2026

 Constitutional AI

-Constitutional AI is an alignment technique that trains AI systems against explicit principles, using model-generated critique and AI feedback to shape behavior.
+Constitutional AI is an alignment technique that trains AI systems against explicit written principles, using model-generated critique, revision, and AI feedback to shape behavior.
+It makes some value choices more visible, but it does not make those choices automatically legitimate, complete, or reliably implemented.

 Definition

 The term "constitution" does not mean a public legal constitution.
-It means an explicit list of principles used to judge model behavior.
-The core promise is transparency and scalability: instead of hiding values inside millions of individual human ratings, the training process can point to a smaller written rule set that can be inspected, debated, and revised.
+It means an explicit normative artifact used to judge model behavior.
+In the original paper, the only human oversight for harmlessness was the list of rules or principles; the model-generated feedback did much of the supervision.
+The core promise is transparency and scalability: instead of hiding values entirely inside many individual human ratings, the training process can point to a written rule set that can be inspected, debated, revised, and tested.

 Method